os-simopt/wrftamer/docs/index.md

 - management of multiple simulations.

 Since this process is prone to erros, and a good documentation of experiments is vital for scientific work, we created WRFtamer.
-WRFtamer most tasks listed above.
+WRFtamer performs most tasks listed above with a few command lines.
 In addtion, the work is organized and documented for later reference and documentation.
 Key Features of WRFtamer include:

 - Organize projects and experiments with a defined directory tree.
 - Link files as required.
 - Run WPS on demand.
-- Automatically document your work to be able to reproduce a run with minimal effort.
+- Automatically document your work to be able to reproduce an experiment with minimal effort.
 - Postprocess output.
 - Archive completed runs.
 - Get an overview of used computing ressources of a project (runtime, disk usage etc).